-Isaac Leeser (1806-1868) was a rabbi, educator, writer, translator, editor and publisher; and proposed, founded, or led many significant civic, religious, and charitable institutions.
-This collection consists of letters, largely written to or from Isacc Leeser, that bear witness to Leeser's efforts to build the infrastructure of organized Jewish life in an English-speaking environment.
+The Reverend Isaac Leeser (1806-1868) was a Jewish minister, educator, writer, translator, editor and publisher.
+He proposed, founded, or led many of early American Jewry’s first civic, religious, and charitable institutions.
+Penn’s collections of Isaac Leeser historical documents, held at the Library at the Katz Center, include his personal papers, correspondence, drafts of materials for his monthly newspaper the Occident and American Jewish Advocate, as well as his personal library and publications.
+In sum, they bear witness to Leeser's pioneering efforts to build the infrastructure of organized Jewish life in an English-speaking environment.

 There are three collections of personal papers of Isaac Leeser at the Penn Libraries: